waf/waf.github.com/content/rest-apis-and-relational-databases-in-clojure.rst

       (route/resources "/")
       (route/not-found "Not Found"))

-That's it, we're done!
+We need to parse our ``id`` parameters from strings to integers, since they're being passed in via the URL, so type info is lost.
+The ring-json library we added earlier allows us to specify our desired JSON fields (like ``title`` and ``is_complete``) as route parameters.
+We can also pass our native Clojure datastructures to the Ring response function, and JSON serialization is done automatically.

 We can use the command line tool ``curl`` to test out our API:

 .. code-block:: console